Since Monday was Zach Galifianakis’ 43rd birthday, I’ve decided to drum him up a poem.

 Best poem I wrote was “Technicolor Yawn.”
 Thanks for asking, it was about me vomiting up a picture-perfect plate of spaghetti after doing a (few) kegstand(s).
 It’s really just ridiculously uncanny how that masticated mess turned up pristine upon its rebirth.
 Meatballs intact.
 Try it sometime.

-Another favorite poem of mine was "Akeldama," about Judas -- that backstabbing bad boy who took Jesus for a friendship spin.
+Another favorite poem of mine was “Akeldama,” about Judas — that backstabbing bad boy who took Jesus for a friendship spin.
+(But thirty pieces of silver?
+Kinda hard to pass up in the land of unicorns, Jesus.
+C’mon.
+Cut the man some slack.)

 Anyway, here’s to you, Zach G. on your dear forty three…